Mr-Victor16/car-rental-system-spring/README.md

   + login and registration in the system.
 ####
 + **User:**
-  + car rental,
+  + rent a car,
-  + show a list of your rentals,
+  + show a list of rentals,
   + check the current rental status and rental status history,
-  + show your simple profile and change your account password.
+  + show simple profile and change account password.
 ####
 + **Administrator:**
   + manage cars (show information, edit, change photo, delete and change visibility),